The Web is massive.

 Scale — Tap into an agency's full talent pool and those in their network

-Hiring pros for SEO mean faster results.
+Hiring pros for SEO means faster results.
 It also entails a big picture strategy built for growth.
-Plus, most agency's offer a la carte options so you only need to pay for what you want/need.
+Plus, most agencies offer a la carte option, so you only need to pay for what you want/need.

 What are the downsides of using SEO pros?

 Campaign length — Campaigns take time before showing results vs faster options like ads